rust-lang/rust/text/0000-tool-attributes.md

 E.g., `#[rustdoc::foo]` will be permitted in stable Rust code; `#[rustdoc]` will still be treated as a custom attribute.

-The initial list of allowed prefixes is `rustc`, `rustdoc`, and `rls`.
+The initial list of allowed prefixes is `rustc`, `rustdoc`, and `rls` (but see note below on activation).
 As tools are added to the distribution, they will be allowed as path prefixes in attributes.
 We expect to add `rustfmt` and `clippy` in the near future.
 Note that whether one of these names can be used does not depend on whether the relevant component is installed on the user's system; this is a simple, universal white list.

 Given the earlier rules on name resolution, these attributes would shadow any attribute macro with the same name.
 This is not problematic because a macro